kumarsparkz/gcp-gke-monitor/README.md

 1. Open http://localhost:3000 in your browser
 2. Toggle "Pull Metrics" to ON to start monitoring
-3. The dashboard will refresh automatically based on your configured interval (default: 30 seconds)
+3. The dashboard will refresh automatically based on your configured interval (default: 900 seconds / 15 minutes)
 4. Toggle to OFF to stop pulling metrics and reduce server load

 ## Configuration Options